kevinolega/callcentertrainingtips/_posts/2013-05-01-about-yourself-questions.md

 Big companies pay on time all the time.

-I've worked with start ups and local businesses and I've experienced pays being delayed a lot.
+I've worked with startups and local businesses and I've experienced pays being delayed a lot.

 I also like the fact that work ends after work.